GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/mainthread-work-breakdown/index.md

 The browser's [renderer process](/blog/inside-browser-part3/) is what turns your code into a web page that your users can interact with.
-By default, the [main thread](https://developer.mozilla.org/docs/Glossary/Main_thread) of the renderer process typically handles most code: it parses the HTML and builds the DOM, parses the CSS and applies the specified styles, and parses, evaluates, and executes the JavaScript.
+By default, the [main thread](https://developer.mozilla.org/docs/Glossary/Main_thread) of the renderer process typically handles most code.
+It parses the HTML and builds the DOM, parses the CSS and applies the specified styles, and parses, evaluates, and executes the JavaScript.

 The main thread also processes user events.